 A garden space is the open void in which you sit or stand, so it describes the shape of things like lawn or paving on the ground plane, as well as the vertical space enclosed by pergolas, awnings and overhanging trees.
 Voids, especially ground plane shapes, are probably the most noticeable thing about a garden, as our eye registers their layout and limits more than that of the masses around them.
 Continue reading

 A few years ago, I was out and about on one of my regular walks through my local suburbs.
 There’s lots of wonderful gardens around here, and I would always slow down to check out one in particular, as there was always something new to see when my route went by it every few weeks or so.
+It’s a garden around an old-style home garden, and there was a deep front bed filled with lots of small to quite large shrubs in a somewhat haphazard but still very pleasing combination, with a rhythm of shapes from small and rounded to tall and vase shaped and lower and spreading.
 Continue reading

 When you see a great garden, you’ll usually find that it combines well-proportioned spaces for you to be in, with good plant pictures.
 By that I mean putting plants together using the same techniques that an artist uses to make an appealing picture – foreground and background, Continue reading